Day One: Reggio Emilia

 After a long leisurely lunch, head back to the city center and walk the streets to Gelateria Ciacco, which is just across the street from the Teatro Regio.
 This famous Gelato won the 2019 Gambero Rosso Award as the Best Italian Gourmet Gelato.

-Afterward, you can continue walking around the city center or take a brief rest at your hotel.
+Afterwards, you can continue walking around the city center or take a brief rest at your hotel.

 Visit The Museum of Music